andrewchambers/bupstash/README.md

 - Self hosting with nothing more than an ssh server.

 - Low ram usage and high performance.

+- Append only access controls for high security deployments.

 - Written in rust to mitigate many classes of security bugs.